wangzixin1940/Python-Utilities/README.md

 *As a side note, this character drawing consists of characters "M", "N", "H", "Q", "$", "O", "C", "?", "7", ">", "!", ":", "-", ";", and ".".*

 *Added in V 1.2.1*

+### Bing Picture

+Get a daily chart from Bing and save it to your computer!

+*Added in V 1.12.1*

 ## Guidelines for using other tools